 How to Prepare Bread Machine Mixes by Mixer

 Gather the ingredients needed to complete the mix, (such as milk or water, honey, yeast, any nuts or fruits, etc).
 In a small bowl mix the yeast in the warm water, set aside.
 Dump the Bread Machine Mix dry ingredients package into the mixer bowl.

-Add the yeast and water and mix on medium speed using the dough hook attachment.
+Add yeast and water and mix on medium speed using the dough hook attachment.
 Add the melted butter and continue mixing on medium speed for about 5 minutes.
-This process allows the gluten to develop.
+This process allows the gluten to properly develop.